bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Speaker 0: 00:13:59

 Right.
-So We've just mentioned that the main benefits are all kind of code cleanup related.
+So we've just mentioned that the main benefits are all kind of code cleanup related.
 They benefit, you could argue they benefit developers, indirectly anything that benefits developers benefits users because developers work for users, but they are things that benefit developers and they shouldn't affect users.
 And they arguably don't affect users.